fogfish/fogfish.github.io/_posts/2019-08-23-purely-functional-cloud-with-aws-cdk.md

 lambda(MyFunction)
 ```

-A shift from category of classes to category of pure functions simplifies the development by **scraping boilerplate**.
+A shift from category of classes to category of pure functions simplifies the development by scraping boilerplate.
 The spec of `iaac` operator is

 ```typescript
 type Node<Prop, Type> = new (scope: Construct, id: string, props: Prop) => Type